Swellies Surf Guide Part 2- The Flood

 11. Platters Cushion

-Location: In the channel between Swelly Rock and Ynys Benlas.
+Location: Mid channel between Swelly Rock and Ynys Benlas.
 On the immediate upstream of the hidden North Platters; roughly level with the downstream end of Ynys Benlas.

 Height: <1ft

 Runs from: On the flood close after LW.
 Similar timings to Swelly Wave.
-Requires Spring tides.
+Requires Spring tides – the bigger the better.

-Good For: A challenging test of precision, awareness and micro-transits.
+Good For: A challenging test of precision and positional awareness.

-Bad For: Like all cushions, placed in an awkward, potentially damaging position.
+Bad For: Like all cushions, placed in an awkward, potentially harmful position.

 I like… it for a precision test.